Explore Jordan's Ancient Kingdom

 Roam through historic Salt with its Ottoman-era architecture and traditional markets.

-• Visit the Salt Archaeological Museum.
+• Visit the Salt Archaeological Museum

-• Explore ancient alleyways.
+• Explore ancient alleyways

-• Panoramic views from the Great Mosque minaret.
+• Panoramic views from the Great Mosque minaret

-Day 3-4: Dana Biosphere Reserve
+Dana Reserve

 Discover stunning landscapes ranging from sandstone cliffs to wooded highlands.

-• Hike the scenic trails.
+• Hike the scenic trails

-• Stay in eco-lodges or camp under the stars.
+• Stay in eco-lodges or camp under the stars

-Day 5-6: Feynan Ecolodge
+Feynan Ecolodge

 Immerse in sustainable living and Bedouin culture at this unique ecolodge.

-• Guided walks and stargazing.
+• Guided walks and stargazing

-• Bedouin craft demonstrations.
+• Bedouin craft demonstrations

-• Visit ancient copper mines.
+• Visit ancient copper mines

-Day 7: Shobak Castle
+Shobak Castle

 Explore this 12th-century Crusader castle and its breathtaking views.

-• Discover secret passages and chapel ruins.
+• Discover secret passages and chapel ruins

-• Enjoy panoramic desert views.
+• Enjoy panoramic desert views

 Wander through the Gadara ruins and enjoy stunning views over Galilee and Golan Heights.

-• Visit the Umm Qais Museum.
+• Visit the Umm Qais Museum

-• Dine with panoramic views at the Resthouse.
+• Dine with panoramic views at the Resthouse

-Day 10: Azraq Wetland Reserve
+Azraq Wetland

 Wrap up your journey at this serene oasis, home to unique wildlife and UNESCO wonders.

-• Observe migratory birds and wetlands trails.
+• Observe migratory birds and wetlands trails

-• Visit Qasr Amra World Heritage Site.
+• Visit Qasr Amra World Heritage Site

 Amman

-Stay Duration: 2-3 days
+2-3 days

 Accommodation: A wide range of options from luxury hotels to boutique hostels.